-When added to artemisinin-based therapy, a single dose of PQ above 0.4 mg/kg reduces the proportion of people with detectable gametocytaemia on day eight by around two thirds (high quality evidence), and can reduce the log(10) AUC estimates for gameto-cytaemia by up to 87.5%.
-However, only a single trial evaluated lower doses (0.1 mg/kg) and did not demonstrate an effect (low quality evidence).
+When added to current artemisinin-based therapy, a single dose of PQ above 0.4 mg/kg reduces the proportion of people with detectable gametocytaemia on day eight by around two thirds (high quality evidence), and can reduce the log(10)AUC estimates for gametocytaemia by up to 87.5%.
+However, only a single trial evaluated lower doses (0.1 mg/kg), and the effect size was smaller with a 95% CI which included no effect (low quality evidence).
 No trials evaluated effects on infectiousness to mosquitoes, or on malaria transmission directly (incidence, prevalence, or entomological inoculation rate).

-PQ with non-artemisinin-based regimens.
+PQ with non-artemisinin-based regimens